Julian Gollop

+Early life

 Julian Gollop was born in 1965.
 He came of age in Harlow, England.
 When he was a child, his father introduced him to many different types of games, including chess, card games, and board games.
 His family played games regularly, choosing to play games instead of going to see films.
 When he was about 14 years old, Gollop started playing more complex games like Dungeons & Dragons, SPI board games, and Avalon Hill board games.
 After home computers became a reality while he was in secondary school, Gollop's fascination for complex strategy games helped him recognise how computers could allow him to make and play games he enjoyed.

+Game development

 Early career (1982 to 1988)

 In 1982, while he was still in secondary school, Gollop started designing and programming computer games.
 For £25, Gollop bought his first computer, a ZX81, from a school friend to learn programming.
 Even though the ZX81 only had one kilobyte of memory and no real graphics processing ability, he was "amazed" at its capabilities.
 His first published games were Islandia and Time Lords, which he made for the BBC Micro in 1983 with programmer Andy Greene, a school friend.
 Gollop subsequently upgraded to a ZX Spectrum and began creating video games like Nebula in BASIC.
 He recognised that his future involved computers.

 When Gollop went on to the London School of Economics to study sociology, he spent more time creating video games such as Chaos: The Battle of Wizards and Rebelstar than he spent studying.
 He created the first Rebelstar by himself as a two-player game and brought it to a publisher that had an office near his college.
 They wanted it to be a single-player game, something he had not made before, so Gollop created functional path-finding algorithms from scratch, the game got published, and it ended up doing well.

 Mythos Games (1988 to 2001)

 In 1988, he was joined by his brother, Nick Gollop, in founding Target Games, a video game development company that subsequently changed to Mythos Games.
-Under the Mythos name, the Gollop brothers designed and developed computer games such as Laser Squad, X-COM: UFO Defense and X-COM: Apocalypse.
+Under the Mythos name, the Gollop brothers designed and developed computer games such as Laser Squad, UFO: Enemy Unknown and X-COM: Apocalypse.
 Up to this time, Gollop had only made computer games for 8-bit and 16-bit home computers commonly found in Europe.
-It was with X-COM: UFO Defense that he first beginning making video games directly for the MS-DOS and later Microsoft Windows operating system personal computers that at the time would be sold primarily in the United States.
+It was with UFO: Enemy Unknown (released in North America under the name X-Com: UFO Defense) that he first beginning making video games directly for the MS-DOS and later Microsoft Windows operating system personal computers that at the time would be sold primarily in the United States.
 Despite the success of these and other games, Mythos Games was forced to close in 2001 after an essential publisher was acquired by a company that withdrew commitments for The Dreamland Chronicles: Freedom Ridge, which Mythos Games was in the process of developing.